 Structural scoliosis involves a curve in the spine, with rotation, which is irreversible.
 It is usually caused by an unknown factor (idiopathic) or a disease/condition such as spina bifida, in which the spinal canal does not close properly, or a disorder which affects bone formation.
 Between 5% and 7% of scoliosis cases are caused by congenital abnormalities of the spine.
 This causes curves in the spine that are more rigid than those caused by idiopathic scoliosis.
 These curves often get worse as the child grows, especially during the teenage years.

 Chiropractic Care and Scoliosis

-If you suffer from scoliosis, Chiropractic care is an alternative to surgery in reducing the severity of your curvature1, and depending on your condition, the Spinal Decompression Therapy may be suggested by our doctors.
-The Spinal Decompression Therapy has shown to improve patient’s pain and sense of wellbeing.
+If you suffer from scoliosis, Chiropractic care is an alternative to surgery in reducing the severity of your curvature and depending on your condition, the Spinal Decompression Therapy may be suggested by our doctors.
+The Spinal Decompression Therapy has shown to improve patients’ pain and sense of well-being.